U.S. approves Roche's $4.3 billion purchase of Spark Therapeutics

-WASHINGTON (Reuters) - Swiss drugmaker Roche (ROG.S) has won U.S. antitrust approval for its $4.3 billion deal to buy gene therapy specialist Spark Therapeutics (ONCE.O) clearing the way for the Swiss drugmaker’s push into treating rare diseases including hemophilia A.
+WASHINGTON (Reuters) - Swiss drugmaker Roche (ROG.S) has won U.S. antitrust approval for its $4.3 billion deal to buy gene therapy specialist Spark Therapeutics (ONCE.O) clearing the way for Roche’s push into treating rare diseases including hemophilia A.

-The Federal Trade Commission said on Monday it had approved the deal, which was originally announced in February, without requiring any asset sales to ensure that the planned merger complies with antitrust law.
+The Federal Trade Commission said on Monday it had approved the deal, which was originally announced in February, without requiring any asset sales to ensure the planned merger complies with antitrust law.

 The FTC said in a statement the evidence “did not indicate that Roche would have the incentive to delay or terminate Spark’s developmental effort for its hemophilia A gene therapy, or that the acquisition would affect Roche’s incentives regarding (its hemophilia treatment drug]) Hemlibra.”